 The same survey found that those who reported feeling lonely were also less productive, contributed lower quality work, and were more likely to leave their position.

-But, how you structure your remote work environment can go a long way toward creating a more engaged and connected team culture.
+But, how you structure your remote work environment can go a long way toward creating a more engaged and positive company culture.

 6 Employee Engagement Strategies for Remote Workers

 The employee engagement strategies that work best are those that both create opportunities for connection between coworkers and surround them in an uplifting team culture.

 Just as employees who work in an office are invited to go on an annual staff retreat, so too should remote workers.
 This gives them valuable face-to-face time with colleagues and immerses them in the team culture, which they can feel more connected to throughout the year.